Economic Development at Sebastian Airport

 In May 2012, The Federal Aviation Administration (FAA) published a major document about General Aviation airports entitled "General Aviation Airports: A National Asset".
 The FAA states that the Report is, "A fresh look at the many roles General Aviation Airports play in the National Air Transport System.."
 This Report demonstrates the importance of a local airport and the high economic impact that a General Aviation Airport has on the local area.
 Click here to read the entire Report.

 The Florida Department of Transportation (FDOT) has published its "Annual Economic Impact of General Aviation Airports".
-This report issued in August 2014 shows the Sebastian Municiopal Airport with total employment of 364, a total payroll of $12,234,000 and a total output of $45,165,000.
+This report issued in August 2014 shows the Sebastian Municipal Airport with total employment of 364, a total payroll of $12,234,000, and a total output of $45,165,000.
 To review the entire report with includes both commercial and general aviation economic impact in Florida, click here.

-To find out more about locating your new facilities at the Sebastian Municipal Airport, call our Airport Manager, Scott Baker for more details.
+To find out more about locating your new facilities at the Sebastian Municipal Airport, call our Airport Manager, Jeff Sabo for more details.
 He can be reached at 772-228-7013 or 772-633-0897 or e-mail: email@example.com